gvwilson/sensibleadventures/bookster/bookster.md

 The captain waved him into silence.
 "Don't get philosophical on me.
 Mind telling me what it is between you two?"

-"He tried to kill my previous apprentice," Razi said calmly.
+"He tried to kill my previous apprentice," Razi said.
 "It is not the sort of thing one easily sets aside."

 The captain looked at Erileine as if she was something Razi had brought with him from the market.
 "I imagine not."